gofer-engine/gofer-engine.github.io/channel-workflows/queuing.md

 The `retries` option is the number of times to retry the message before discarding it.
 The default is `Infinity` which will retry the message forever.

 The `id` option is a function that takes the message and returns a unique string.
 This is used to identify the message in the queue.
 The default is `crypto.randomUUID()` which is a cryptographically secure random number generator.
 Alternatively, you could use the message id from the MSH segment with `(msg) => msg.get('MSH-10.1')`.
 This is useful to prevent duplicate messages in the queue simultaneously.
-But if a duplicate id used, but the previous message has already been processed, the new message will be processed as well.
+But if a duplicate id is used, and the previous message has already been processed, the new message will be processed as well.

 The `concurrent` option is the number of messages to process at a time.
 The default is `1` which will process one message at a time.
 This is useful if you want to throttle the number of messages being processed at a time.
 If you want a faster throughput, you can increase this number, but you will most likely experience message reordering.
 To ensure message order, you can only use a `concurrent` value of `1`.

 The `maxTimeout` option is the maximum amount of time to wait for a message to be processed before retrying.
 This is implemented currently by the queueing class, but **not yet implemented** in the actual flows.

 The `afterProcessDelay` option was initially defined as ~the amount of time to wait after a message has been processed before processing the next message~.
 But that is **not** how it is currently actually implemented.
 This option currently sets how long between each poll of the queue worker.
-For example, if this was set as 1 minute and the last message started a minute ago, but just finished processing after 90 seconds, then poll at the 1 minute mark would have returned due to "still processing", but it would poll again at the 2-minute mark.
+For example, if this was set as 1 minute and the last message started a minute ago, but just finished processing after 90 seconds, then the poll at the 1-minute mark would have returned due to "still processing", but it would poll again at the 2-minute mark.
 So this is not technically the amount of time to wait _after_ a message has been processed, but rather the amount of time to wait _between_ each poll of the queue worker.

 The `rotate` option does not preserve the order of the messages.
-When a message failes and is requeued it will be placed at the end of the queue.
+When a message fails and is requeued it will be placed at the end of the queue.
 This is useful if don't care about the order of the messages and also don't want a single failed message to block the entire queue.

 The `verbose` option is useful for debugging.
 It will log the queue events to the console.